Decision Atlas

 Where Stan fits

-Private advisory fits when the decision layer has to be named before the work is assigned.
+Private advisory fits when the owner decision has to be named before the work is assigned.

 When the topic above is yours to decide

-The Atlas describes the pattern.
-Stan reads the live one.
+The Atlas names the pattern.
+Stan helps with the live decision.

 Capital, ownership, or governance, open for months.
 The Stuck Decision → Building from day one, decisions disguised as paperwork.
 The New Build → Quiet erosion under growing revenue.
 The Drift → Too much on one desk, decisions no one else has seen.
 The Weight → Cross-border or multi-jurisdiction.
 The rules are not the same.
 The Cross-Border Move →